Artem Zaitsev

 When you are no longer an individual contributor, you are a team enabler and you find yourself not writing code any more but enabling people to be productive.

-Prerequisite Traits to Success
+Prerequisite Traits for Startup CTO Success

 What makes a difference between an average CTO and a great one?
 Sometimes, technical genius does not make success.
 Exceptional startup CTOs exhibit systems thinking, excellent communication skills, coaching skills, and stress management.
 The major traits are: